 When you visit the Sunken Cities exhibition at the British Museum, you feel as if you are diving beneath the waters of the Nile River.
 You pass through a corridor illuminated by blue light and into galleries painted in a navy blue.
 There are dappled lighting effects to imitate water – it’s a wonder they don’t… Continue reading Sunken Cities at the British Museum

 In 1821 ten paintings were purchased from Mr. Henry Salt (1780-1827) and arrived at the British Museum.
 The eleventh painting was acquired in 1823.
 Each painting appeared to have been mounted with a slightly different support material.
 Finger marks and hand prints on the backs of many of the paintings suggest that the paintings were laid face… Continue reading The Egyptian Tomb-Chapel Scenes of Nebamun at the British Museum

 Leiden, Netherlands is not exactly the first place that comes into mind when you think about ancient history.
 Even if you are in the city, you would most likely walk past the Rijksmuseum van Oudheden (National Museum of Antiquities) without noticing it.
 Hidden in an unremarkable building in the historic city center, it’s nothing like… Continue reading Rijksmuseum van Oudheden

 There are hundreds of great history blogs out there and we could write about them all day!
 These are the 10 history blogs Ancient History et cetera’s blog editor follows on a regular basis.

 The British Museum in London is rim-filled with treasures.
 Not only does its Mesopotamian section blow your mind, but you can continue and wander through time, enjoying the ancient Greeks and Romans.
 Almost hidden, at the back of the museum on the first floor, is the Egyptian section.
 It’s filled with the usual mummies and papyri,… Continue reading The Tomb Chapel of Nebamun

 Located at the intersection of long distance trade between East Africa, the ancient Near East, and the classical world, ancient Nubia was Egypt’s rich and powerful neighbor to the South.
-Successive Nubian cultures dominated what is modern-day Sudan and southern Egypt for over two millennia, developing in turn a distinctive set of cultural aesthetics and… Continue reading Gold and the Gods: Jewels of Ancient Nubia, a new exhibition at the Museum of Fine Arts, Boston, entices visitors with 95 items on display, including jewels, gems, and exquisite artifacts of personal adornment.
+Successive Nubian cultures dominated what is modern-day Sudan and southern Egypt for over two millennia, developing in turn a distinctive set of cultural aesthetics and… Continue reading Gold and the Gods: Jewels of Ancient Nubia